MichalBastrzyk/shopping-list/README.md

 1. Clone the repository to your local machine.

-2. Install the necessary dependencies using `npm install`.
+2. Install the necessary dependencies using `bun install`.

-3. Run the app locally using `npm start`.
+3. Run the app locally using `bun dev`.

 4. Open your web browser and visit `http://localhost:3000` to start using the app.